pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 ## Store nulls at ingestion time

-In order to support any kind of null handling, the first thing that must be done is to store null values in the segments.
+To support null handling, Pinot must store null values in segments.
+The forward index stores the default value for null rows whether null storing is enabled or _not_.
-As said above, independently on whether null storing is enabled or not, the forward index will always store the default value for null rows.
 When null storing is enabled, Pinot creates a new index called the _null index_ or _null vector index_.
 This index stores the document IDs of the rows that have null values for the column.